openharmony/docs/en/application-dev/reference/apis/js-apis-audio.md

 ### on('markReach')<sup>8+</sup>

-on(type: "markReach", frame: number, callback: Callback<number>): void
+on(type: "markReach", frame: number, callback: Callback&lt;number&gt;): void

 Subscribes to mark reached events.
 When the number of frames rendered reaches the value of the **frame** parameter, the callback is invoked.